Updated July 12, 2019

 How to Prevent Medical Identity Theft

-Preventing medical identity theft takes a keen eye and proactive approach.
-Keep all medical information securely stored and be wary when providing such information online or over the phone.
+Protecting your medical identity theft takes a keen eye and proactive approach.
+Keep all personal and medical documents securely stored and be wary when providing such information online or over the phone.
 Frequently review your Explanation of Benefits (EOBs), credit report and medical records for signs of unfamiliar activity.

 For Benefits Professionals